Pabl00A/Arduino-Word-Clock/README.md

 ## Introduction <a name="english"></a>
 The project consists of creating an arduino word clock using led strips and make an 16x16 Matrix
 The project is a modification of the arduino word clock of https://github.com/brettoliver/wordclock using ws2812 led strips instead of separate LEDs and have to change all the code because brettoliver's code does not work for us

+## Material <a name="Ematerial"></a>
 There are also some changes, I will list the components used:

 -1 Arduino esp-32